Updated April 17, 2020

 51.1-510 - Group life or accident insurance for government officials.

 This list includes the majority of bankruptcy exemptions available in Virginia.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
-In addition, Virginia may have changed the amounts since this list was last updated in June of 2011.
-Consider cross-checking this list with www.legalconsumer.com, which updates the state exemption amounts regularly, or check with your local bankruptcy court.
+However, it doesn't cover all exemptions.
+Also, states often create qualification requirements for specific exemptions, and Virginia might have changed the amounts since this list was last updated.
+Check the Code of Virginia or with a local bankruptcy lawyer.